zitongcharliedeng/cognito/README.md

 - X11 apps run under Xwayland.
 - If the VM lacks 3D, Hyprland may not start or will be slow; prefer KVM/QEMU or bare metal.
 - Note: virt-manager defaults often have 3D acceleration off; explicitly enable the settings above or Hyprland will not start.

+**IDEA: status bar expands downwards in the omnibar mode, exposing a diagram with a brain which is interactable and leads to my most important tools and tells me reminders.
+Reminders in full screen mode can be bubbles flying across the screen or colored borders accompanied with sounds.**

+THANks to:
+vimjoyer for exposing me to nixos
+/eureka-cpu/mynixui for cool dotfiles that helped me get eww widgets working the first time